kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

 .. code-block:: bash

+  $ mkdir ~/tutorials
-  $ cd ~/sandbox
+  $ cd ~/tutorials
-  ~/sandbox$ kytos napps create
+  $ kytos napps create
   --------------------------------------------------------------
   Welcome to the bootstrap process of your NApp.
   --------------------------------------------------------------
   In order to answer both the author name and the napp name, You must follow this naming rules:
-   - it cannot be empty
-   - it cannot contain spaces
-   - it cannot start with underscore or numbers
-   - it cannot contain the following characters: -*.!@#$%&()[]\/
+   - name starts with a letter
+   - name contains only letters, numbers or underscores
+   - at least three characters
   --------------------------------------------------------------

-The first question is related to your author name, let's answer with **tutorial03** for now, since we are on our third tutorial:
+The first question is related to your author name, let's answer with **tutorial** for now, since we are on our third tutorial:

 .. code:: bash

-  Please, insert you author name (username on the Napps Server): tutorial03
+  Please, insert your NApps Server username: tutorial

 Then, you will insert the NApp name (**ping**):